 Fools rush in

-The crocodile was happy that he tricked the monkey, and blurted out the real reason for the invitation.
+The crocodile was happy that his trickery worked on the monkey and blurted out the real reason for the invitation.
 The monkey was shocked but did not panic.
 He thought quickly and said, “Oh, why didn’t you say so earlier?
 I am more than happy to give my heart to your wife, but I usually keep it safely in the burrow of the berry tree.
 We will have to go back and get it if you want to make your wife happy”.

 The crocodile foolishly believed the monkey’s words and said, “Oh!
 Okay.
 Let’s go back and get it then!”
 And, swam back to the berry tree as fast as he could.
-As soon as they reached the bank, the monkey jumped on to the tree and climbed to the tallest branch, away from the crocodile’s grasp.
+As soon as they reached the bank, the monkey jumped on to the tree and climbed to the tallest branch, away from the crocodile’s grasp and escaped the danger.

 “How can I keep my heart outside my body?
 Go back to your wife and tell her that she has married the biggest fool on this earth!
 And do not come back here ever.
 You are the worst friend I have ever had”, said the monkey.
 Disappointed and embarrassed at how foolish he was, the crocodile swam back home with empty hands.

 Different interpretations of the story gave rise to different morals for this story.

 One moral is ‘Staying calm, and thinking can help you escape any difficult situation’.
 Another one goes ‘Don’t underestimate yourself.
 There are bigger fools in this world’.
 Our favorite one, though, is ‘Quick thinking and intelligence can beat physical strength’.